OlivierBinette/hw1/README.md

 - Is your function robust?
 - What are your function's weaknesses?
-- Why did you choose to use a specific control flow set of code?
+- Why did you choose to use a specific set of control flow code?

 ## Essential details

 #### Deadline and submission

-The deadline to submit Homework 1 is 11:59pm on Tuesday, September 10.
-Only your final commit will be graded.
+**The deadline to submit Homework 1 is 11:59pm on Tuesday, September 10.** Only your final commit will be graded.
 Do not forget to push your work to your assigned repository.